The 5is: The Skill Set for Managers to Beat the Obstacles to Implementation.

-If you want to make change happen in your business, these are the issues that you as managers need to tackle.
-But you’re not alone: three quarters of businesses struggle with the implementation of their strategy and I come across this phrase daily:
+If you want to make change happen at work, these are the issues that you as managers need to tackle.
+But you’re not alone: three quarters of businesses struggle with the implementation of their strategy.
+I come across this phrase daily:

 ‘I know WHAT to do, I just struggle with HOW to make it happen’

-Let’s put your business in that last, successful quarter.
+Let’s put your work in that last, successful quarter.
 To ensure that you beat the obstacles to implementation, you need the HOW Skill Set for managers.
-And this means the 5is.
+And this means the 5is: the HOW Skill Set.

 The 5is – the key to the HOW Skill Set for managers – starts with intention.
 However, judging from the research, you’ve probably got this covered already.

 What is intention?
 Here, you’re talking about the destination that you want to take your business – and for what reasons.
 I like to call these the WHERE and the WHY of change.
 In all strategic thinking, you’re going to have these.

 If you’re in a business and have received this information from on high, ensure that what you have received is as clear and as fully fleshed out as possible.
 Because clarity on the WHERE and the WHY makes the whole process easier.

 And because if you are one of the half of all managers who can’t state one piece of company strategy – as the HBR research suggests – without clear intention it’s simply impossible to make change happen.